craigargh/cfg-python/plan.md

 - Mention that I've uploaded sesison 1-4
 - Ask for a change in deadline dates from Friday to Monday
 - Mention that I need to re-record gifs
+- Mention that I need to fix the images and styling in the pdfs
 ----

 Tuesday:
 - Program an example escape room game